andreiolaru-ro/FLASH-MAS/General Android development.md

 # General Android development
-Or, how to build an .apk
+Or, how to build an .apk and test FLASH-MAS on your Android device

+## Main structure
+- Pr

+# Windows

-## Needed applications
+## Needed software
 - Android Studio
-- Java/Kotlin
-- Genymotion (and VirtualBox)
+- Java
-- Git (optional)
+- ..

-- Physical Android Device (optional)
+## Prep Repository
+// git clone..

-## Android Studio
+## Build APK

-# About Android OS
-//todo few words about android os

-# Manifest files
-//todo the role of maifest files

-# Activities
-//todo what are activities

-# Layouts
-//todo about layouts
+//todo

-# Resources
-//todo few words about drawable, minimap and values

-# Grandle Scripts
+# Linux
-//todo about them
+//todo